kaba2/react-mobx-signals/README.md

 React, MobX and signals and slots
 =================================

-This is an example Typescript project demonstrating how to combine `React`, `MobX` and `typed-signals` (signals and slots) libraries to enable object-oriented state management combined with a reactive user interface.
+This is an example Typescript project demonstrating how to combine `React`, `MobX` and signals and slots to enable object-oriented state management combined with a reactive user interface.

 TL;DR
 -----

-Objects in a traditional object-oriented design communicate automatically with each other by signals at valid and relevant states after state changes.
+Objects in a traditional object-oriented design communicate automatically with each other by signals at valid states after state changes.
 Emitting a signal updates a `MobX`-observable stored in that signal, which in turn causes `React` to automatically update the user-interface.

 What it does
 ------------